-Therefore, the UI/UX design of your modal is absolutely critical to communicating your message while keeping your users happy.
+Therefore, the user interface design of your modal is absolutely critical to communicating your message while keeping your users happy.

 When to use modals #

-So, when should you use a modal window or dialog window?
+So, when should you use a modal window?
 And, when are you better off communicating via email, chatbot, or another communication channel?

 Let’s map out some occasions when you should and shouldn’t use a modal.